IepIweidieng/TJAPlayer3/tja.md

 * In TJF format, `8` did not exist and the duration interval is specified by repeat the note head symbol consecutively, where the last repeated symbol corresponds to TJA `8`, *e.g.*, TJF `5555` = TJA `5558`.
 * The explicit roll end note symbol `8` is (likely) inspired by the roll/hold end note symbol `3` in SM format.

-*Unspecified*: The behavior when a drumroll-type note with non-positive time duration is formed, possibly from a drumroll-type note ended by a hit-type note (*e.g.*, `51` / `56` / `65`, where the time duration of the drumroll may be shortened as mentioned above) or by using timing settings.
+*Unspecified*: The behavior when a drumroll-type note with negative-or-zero time duration is formed, possibly from a drumroll-type note ended by a hit-type note (*e.g.*, `51` / `56` / `65`, where the time duration of the drumroll may be shortened as mentioned above) or by using timing settings.

 * In Taikosan, non-balloon drumroll notes with zero time duration can be created by using an isolated drumroll-type note symbol.
 However, such notes are not accepted and an error message is displayed, although balloon notes with zero time duration are allowed. \
   ![Taikosan's Error Message for Zero-duration Non-balloon Drumroll Note](tja-assets/Taikosan_zero-duration-roll-error.png)